dbrewster42/Capstone/UPER.md

 I also don't exactly understand what it means by 'Search Functionality By Product Name' //asked and answered in slack

+I am not familiar with react.
+I have a lot of learning to do, especially with passing and updating data but also in a myriad of other ways.

 2. Planning the Solution

 ---